juliaaantonioli/fartrend_ml/README.md

 # fartrend_ml
-Your goal is to develop a  machine learning model that segments FarTrend's customer base and predicts future purchases of new customers within their first year
+Develop a ML model with Unsupervised Learning that segments FarTrend's customer base and predicts future purchases of new customers within their first year